DataWraith/vindinium-starter-go/README.md

 the game outcome or want to print out statistics of the match -- `err` is the error that caused the game to be aborted (if any) and `s` is the last-received gamestate.

+## Questions

+Feel free to open GitHub issues for any questions you may have.

+## License

+This starter-kit is distributed under the unlicense.
+The the LICENSE file for more information.